Homogenization theory of random walks among deterministic conductances: Connections and proof ideas

 The above steps effectively dominate the limiting variance of the~$\chi_\epsilon$-dependent terms in \eqref{E:2.15u} by the inner product

 where~$\LL$ is the generator of the environment Markov chain; see \eqref{E:4.1w}.
-A standard calculation based on the Spectral Theorem shows that this tends to zero as~$\epsilon\downarrow0$; see \eqref{E:5.34}.
-Controlling variances suffices because the aforementioned exit time estimate also supplies tightness of~$B^{(n)}$ (see Proposition~\ref{prop-2.7}) and thus reduces an IIP to convergence of finite dimensional distributions.
+A standard calculation based on the Spectral Theorem shows that the inner product in \eqref{E:2.17i} tends to zero as~$\epsilon\downarrow0$; see \eqref{E:5.34}.
+Controlling variances of the terms in \eqref{E:2.15u} suffices because the aforementioned exit time estimate also supplies tightness of~$B^{(n)}$ (see Proposition~\ref{prop-2.7}) and thus reduces an IIP to convergence of finite dimensional distributions.

-Summarizing, while we still use ideas and tools from stochastic homogenization, the stochastic setting is not present from the outset but rather arises naturally inside proofs.
+Summarizing, while we still rely on ideas and tools from stochastic homogenization, the stochastic setting is not present from the outset but rather arises naturally inside proofs.
 We do not attempt to define the actual corrector for individual conductance configurations in~$d\ge2$ as we think that it is unlikely to exist and/or be regular for a sufficiently large subset of~$\Omega$.
 This is related to the fact that the need to evaluate functions at specific conductance configurations forces us to base our proofs on uniform convergence of bounded continuous functions rather than~$L^2$-convergence.
 The $L^2$-calculus typical for stochastic homogenization is still used, but only after the averages in the physical space have been converted to their stochastic counterpart.